Jung-YoonSeong/Jung-YoonSeong/README.md

 Welcome to my page!

-I'm Yoon, a Software Engineering student from Korea
+I'm Yoon, a Software Engineering student from Korea!